mrsarm/django-coleman/README.rst

 ------------

 * Python 3.4+ (tested with Python 3.4 and 3.6).
-* Django 1.11 and other dependencies declared. in the ``requirements.txt`` file (use virtual environments!).
+* Django 1.11 and other dependencies declared in the ``requirements.txt`` file (use virtual environments!).
-* A Django compatible database like PostgreSQL (by default use the Python's built-in SQLite database for development purpose).
+* A Django compatible database like PostgreSQL (by default uses the Python's built-in SQLite database for development purpose).